kyleboyd/books/Uncommon Knowledge/Don't Die On Stage/Don't Die On Stage.md

 + Are attendees paying to attend?
 If so, how much?
 + Who comprises the audience and what might they want to hear about?
 + Basic PA questions: screen, audio, etc.
-+ Will this be run off of my laptop or your system? <!-- Regardless, always pack your adaptors. -->
++ Will this be run off of my laptop or your system?
+(Regardless, always pack your adaptors.)
-+ Will I have a screen on stage to see the current slide? <!-- A ‘courtesy monitor’. -->
++ Will I have a screen on stage to see the current slide? /* Explain what a ‘courtesy monitor’ is. */
 + Will the talk be recorded?

 Whilst we’re on the topic of organisers, don’t forget to thank the organisers for their hard work.
-At large conferences, there’s a lot that goes on that you very often don’t see, before, during and after the conference.
+At large conferences, there’s a lot that goes on that you very often don’t see: before, during and after the conference.
 (Think of the proverbial swan: graceful on the surface, frantic below the surface.)
-A conference organiser’s job is a thankless one, and a bit of appreciation goes a long way.
+A conference organiser’s job is a thankless one, and a little bit of appreciation goes a long way.
+(No one seems to say 'thank you' any more in this day and age, make sure you buck this unfortunate trend, and offer thanks where it's due.
+You'll be surprised how much this simple act is appreciated.)

-Don't be a prima donna, be sure to thank everyone that's involved in ensuring your experience is a good one.
-From the people who are running your slides and wiring your mic, to the volunteers who are helping attendees, a lot of work goes into ensuring everything is just right.
+Don't be a prima donna.
+Be sure to thank everyone that's involved in ensuring your experience is a good one.
+From the people who are ensuring your slides display correctly and wiring your mic, to the volunteers who are helping attendees.
+All of these people are instrumental to a conference's success and all – for the most part – will be giving their time freely.
+A lot of work goes into ensuring everything is just right.
 A thank you to all of these hard workers goes a very long way and is, after all, a common courtesy.

 ####Build Empathy

 Frame your story in a manner that your audience can empathise with. /* There are some very good points on this in Nancy Duarte's 'Guide to Persuasive Presentations' (on HBR). */

 One technique is to start with a question.
 Take your cornerstone point and frame it as a question for the audience.
-For example, in a presentation titled 'Ideas Factories', on innovation and where good ideas come from, I might begin with a series of questions, designed to get the audience thinking. <!-- Do I want to use personal examples?
-Think this through. -->
+For example, in a presentation titled 'Ideas Factories', on innovation and where good ideas come from, I might begin with a series of questions, designed to get the audience thinking.

+/* Do I want to use personal examples?
+Think this through. */

+Challenge the audience: We're all in this together, we're all called upon to come up with an endless stream of ideas, on tap at a moment's notice.
+How do we satsisfy this desire?

+By engaging the audience with a question or proposition they can relate to, you can very quickly build rapport.
+After all, they've come to the conference looking for answers that matter to them in their day-to-day life.
+How are you helping them with these problems?
+It's important that you kick off your presentation in a manner that the audience can relate to.
+If you pose them a question you know they're considering, the audience will feel tantalised and want to know the answer.

+This, at the end of the day, is what an audience wants.
+They've - for the most part - paid to be in the audience.
+As such, it's not unrealistic to expect them to want answers.
+Your job, as a speaker, is to provide those answers.

+/*

 Somewhere we need to cover the size of the audience.
 It might be five people in a boardroom, fifty people in a seminar or five hundred people in an auditorium...
 Each will have its own dynamic and demand a different approach.
 Five people might require more one-to-one interaction, a group of fifty will have a different dynamic, but that doesn't mean you can't interact...
 The larger the audience the harder it gets.

+*/

 ----